AutoFR: Automated Filter Rule Generation for Adblocking: Evaluation

-\descr{\toolcontrol{}: Validation with Snapshots.} We apply the rules generated for a site to the corresponding site snapshots to validate their effectiveness.
-We report the results in Fig.~\ref{fig:top5k-control-autofrg-snapshots} and Table~\ref{tab:all-results} -- column 1.
-We see that 77\% of sites block ads and are within our $w=0.9$ threshold.
-We note that this number appears lower due to limitations of traversing snapshots, in Sec.~\ref{sec:env-impl}.
-We next see that our rules are actually more effective when validated on sites in the wild.
+\descr{\tool{}: Validation with Snapshots.} \major{Since \tool{} generates rules for each particular site (\ie{} \persite{}), we first apply these rules to the site for which they have been created.
+To that end, we first apply the rules to the stored site snapshots,} and we report the results in Fig.~\ref{fig:top5k-control-autofrg-snapshots} and Table~\ref{tab:all-results} col.~\snapshotcol.
+We see that the rules block ads on 77\% of the sites within the $w=0.9$ breakage threshold.
+As we demonstrate next, this number is lower due to the limitations of traversing snapshots (Sec.~\ref{sec:env-impl}) and the rules are more effective when tested on sites in the wild.